OpenBioSim/somd2/README.md

 using the `--rest2-scale` option, which specifies the "temperature" of the REST2 region relative to the rest of the system.
 By default, the REST2 region comprises _all_ atoms in perturbable molecules, but can be controlled via the `--rest2-selection` option.
-This should be a `Sire` selection spring that specifies additional atoms of interest, i.e. those in regular, non-perturbable molecules.
+This should be a `Sire` selection string that specifies additional atoms of interest, i.e. those in regular, non-perturbable molecules.
 If the selection does contain atoms within perturbable molecules, then only those atoms will be considered as part of the REST2 region, i.e. you can